yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsgraphs.md

   nav: "tutorials"
 ---

 YALMIP supports modeling of nonlinear, often non-differentiable, operators that typically occur in convex programming.
-Some examples are [min], [max](/command/max), [abs], [geomean](/command/geomean), [sumabsk], and [sqrt], and users can easily add their own (see the end of this page).
+Some examples are [min], [max](/command/max), [abs](/command/abs), [geomean](/command/geomean), [sumabsk], and [sqrt](/command/sqrt), and users can easily add their own (see the end of this page).
 The operators can be used intuitively, and YALMIP will automatically try to find out if they are used in a way that enables a conic representation or graph representation.
 If such representation is impossible, YALMIP automatically tries to revert to a [mixed-integer representation].

 Although the automatic support for these operators can simplify the modeling phase significantly in some cases, it is recommended to use these operators only when you know how to model them your self using epigraphs and composition rules of convex and concave functions, why and when it can be done etc. The text-book [Boyd and Vandenberghe 2004] should be a suitable introduction for the beginner, and is consistent with the notation used here.